 Too much sediment in the water can irritate fish gills and make it difficult for them to breathe.
 It also suffocates salmon egg nests.

+Water temperature is important to fish and aquatic species.
 Threatened and endangered salmon need cold, clean water to survive.
 If the water is too warm, the salmon are less able to successfully spawn, and may suffer other health effects.